GameStop slumps after it fires former Amazon executive brought in to modernize the gaming retailer

 The company gave no reason for the dismissal and named Ryan Cohen, the company’s biggest investor, as executive chairman.
 Cohen sent a cryptic tweet that read “Not for long” around the time the company announced Furlong’s firing.

-GameStop said Cohen will oversee investment and management of the company.
+GameStop said Cohen will oversee investment and management for the company.

+GameStop briefly addressed the changes in a regulatory filing for its quarterly earnings.

+“We believe the combination of these efforts to stabilize and optimize our core business and achieve sustained profitability while also focusing on capital allocation under Mr. Cohen’s leadership will further unlock long-term value creation for our stockholders,” the company said.

 Furlong was named GameStop’s CEO in June 2021 with the mandate of heading the company’s digital remake.
 He had been the executive that oversaw Amazon’s Australia business and spent nine years with the company.
 Furlong was one of two Amazon executives hired at the time, the other being Mike Recupero, hired as GameStop’s chief financial officer.